 Please be patient as you may be in need of similar individual extra care.
 Our receptionists will try to keep you informed of any delays and their reasons.

-Black Country Community GP Hub
+Black Country Community GP Hub (currently repurposed as a COVID vaccine centre until further notice)

 Telephone 0121 421 8400